dylanaraps/neofetch/Readme.md

 # fetch.sh

-## Big update: Check the releases page.
+## Big updates: Check the releases page.

 This is the home of my fetch script!
 This script gathers info <br\>
 about your system and prints it to the terminal.